thomasdufourd/react-webapp-with-circleci/README.md

 ### `npm run-script build`

-This command will build your application into the `/build` folder
+This command will build your application for production to the `/build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br />
+Your app is ready to be deployed!

 ### `node src/server/server.js`

 This will run your application as it should run on the server.
 You need to rund the build before that (`npm run-script build`)
 The static part of the serve will serve files located into the `build` folder.

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Mocking